jledun/webRadioPlayer/README.md

 ## Bugfix or new feature

-Please create a pull request.
+Please create a pull request or submit an issue.

 # Contributors